 Home At First’s

 Experience Ireland Independence — explore Ireland freely at your own pace by car from your own Home At First vacation cottage or apartment.
-Choose from vacation weeks at any of 5 Irish regions: Central, Southwestern, Northwestern, Northern, and Dublin city.
+Choose from vacation weeks at any of 5 Irish regions: Central Ireland, Southwestern Ireland, Northwestern Ireland, Northern Ireland, and Dublin city.

 The above photo pictures mountainous County Mayo across the Killary River estuary from northern County Galway along the scenic back roads of the Connemara Loop, reachable as a day excursion from Home At First‘s cottages in Central Ireland and Northwestern Ireland.

 Ireland Independence: Discover Ireland on your terms — your pace, your interests, your budget.

 Is Ireland green as emeralds?
 White as potatoes?
 Golden at the rainbow’s end?
 Orange in the northeast?
 Can Ireland be home both to the wee people and the Giants’ Causeway?
 How can Ireland be 1/6 part of Brexit Britain and 5/6 part of the European Union?
 Is it still possible to find the old Ireland of thatched cottage farmsteads in hidden corners of this island of hi-tech industry?